osmandapp/web/main/docs/versions/future-android.md

 - [Altitude](#altitude-of-terrain-color-scheme) terrain colorization option.
 - [Color schemes](#color-schemes) for terrain, tracks, and routes.
   - [Custom Color palettes](#custom-color-palettes).
-  - [Quick action button](#quick-action-to-change-the-terrain-color-scheme) for Terrain color scheme.
+  - [Quick action button](#quick-action-to-switch-terrain-color-palettes) for terrain color scheme.
   - [The map legend for color palette schemes](#map-legend-for-color-palette-schemes) of tracks, routes, and terrain.
 - [Profile appearance redesign](#profile-appearance-redesign).
 - [3D options](#3d-my-location-icons) for My location icons.
 - [Add action screen](#quick-actions-tool-update) of the Quick Actions tool.
-  - [Show / Hide actions](#show--hide-routes-on-the-map) for Routes on the map.
+  - [Show / Hide actions](#show-or-hide-routes-on-the-map) for Routes on the map.
   - Quick Actions on the [external keyboard](#quick-actions-to-external-keyboard) allow you to assign actions for personalized use.
 - [Weather UI](#weather-tool-improvements) has been updated with layer animations and improved label visibility.
 - Improvements for the [3D track view](#3d-track-improvements).